3Dsig focuses on structural bioinformatics and computational biophysics and has become the largest meeting in this growing field.

 Web site: http://cosi.iscb.org/wiki/3DSIG:Home

 The accurate annotation of protein function is key to understanding life at the molecular level.
-The Automated Function Prediction COSI brings together computational biologists, experimental biologists and biocurators who are dealing with gene and gene product function prediction, to share ideas and create collaborations.
-The AFP-SIG holds annual meetings and conducts the multi-year Critical Assessment of protein Function Annotation, or CAFA, experiment.
+The Function SIG COSI brings together computational biologists, experimental biologists and biocurators who are dealing with gene and gene product function prediction, to share ideas and create collaborations.
+The Function-SIG holds annual meetings and conducts the multi-year Critical Assessment of protein Function Annotation, or CAFA, experiment.

 Bioinfo-core is a worldwide body of people that manage or staff bioinformatics cores within organizations of all types including academia, academic medical centers, medical schools, biotechs and pharmas.